 The Two Forms of IVDD

-There are two forms of IVDD: Hansen Type I and Hansen Type II.
-Hansen Type I is the most common form of the disease and its victims are generally young or middle-aged (3-6 years old) chondrodystrophoid breeds.
+This is the most common form of the disease.
+Dogs are generally young or middle-aged (3-6 years old) chondrodystrophic breeds.
 These are dogs that have short, stubby legs and long backs.
-These breeds have a predisposition to develop IVDD in part because of their genetic makeup and in part because their bodies are top-heavy and carry a disproportionate amount of weight on a small frame.
+They have a predisposition to develop IVDD, in part, because of their genetic makeup and because their bodies are top-heavy and carry a disproportionate amount of weight on a small frame.

 Here Are the 10 Dog Breeds Prone to IVDD (Type I)